 Finally, your FINRA attorney will help you prepare for arbitration itself.
 In essence, a FINRA arbitration proceeding in similar to a mini-trial.
 There will be opening statements, evidence will be presented, witnesses will give testimony and be cross-examined, and closing statements will be given.

 With limited exceptions, FINRA arbitration awards are final.
 If you are considering arbitration to recover compensation for your investment losses, you need to be represented by a skilled attorney.

 It is best to hire a FINRA attorney who has a history of relevant case experience.
 The lawyer you hire should have decades of experience representing investors in securities fraud cases, and they should have specific experience with FINRA arbitration.

-At the Sonn Law Group our attorneys focus exclusively on securities fraud law and have successfully handled hundreds of FINRA arbitration cases.
-We encourage you to check out the career accomplishments of our founding FINRA attorney Jeff Sonn here.
+At the Sonn Law Group our attorneys focus exclusively on securities fraud law and have successfully handled thousands of FINRA arbitration cases.

 Beyond ensuring that you hire a lawyer who has extensive experience handling FINRA arbitration cases, you also need to be sure that you pick a lawyer who has specific experience handling claims that are similar to that of your own.
 Not all FINRA arbitration cases are the same.